1–2 spots available for Q2 · Claim yours

 8. What you can do about it (without rebuilding everything)

-9. FAQ
+10. FAQ

-The numbers: what slow actually costs
+The big picture: what slow actually costs

 Cost #1: Lost revenue from abandoned visitors

-Say you're running an e-commerce site doing $50,000 per month in revenue with a 2% conversion rate and 25,000 monthly visitors.
-If your site loads in 3 seconds and you got it down to 1 second, that 8-9% improvement in conversion rate means roughly $4,000-4,500 in additional monthly revenue.
-That's $48,000-54,000 per year.
+Imagine an online store doing $50,000 a month at a 2% conversion rate, with 25,000 monthly visitors.
+The site loads in 3 seconds.
+If you bring it down to 1 second, even a conservative ~7% improvement in conversion rate per second saved means roughly $4,000 to $4,500 in extra monthly revenue.
+Roughly $50,000 a year, from one optimization project.

 Cost #2: Wasted advertising spend